What is bravery, exactly? How do you boil it down to a phrase that inspires other humans to ask for what they want out of life?

 My Biggest Leap of Faith to My Present Life

 I have always wanted to live on the beach.
-Preferably in some tropical country.
+Preferably in some tropical countries.
 Paradise would be fine.
 I’ve always wanted to teach yoga and travel the world.
 Preferably for my job.

 That requires a few major leaps of faith.

-For me, to not see the outcome or the next step is the most difficult part.
+For me, not seeing the outcome or the next step is the most difficult part.
 The next leap usually materializes at the last minute; just enough context to continue on.

 To arrive where I am today felt like the natural adjacent step in the path.
 Like it would be crazy to not take the next step, and it would probably burn in my skull until I tried.

 I would not recognize the woman I used to be three years ago.
 She identified herself in her partner of six years, a partner that was completely opposite of her.
 While this can be a good thing, she believed because she was not like that partner, she was boring.
 Lame.
 Weird.